 As kids get into middle school and high school, they often want just a plain backpack that can keep using for a few years.

-My 16 daughter has this super simple black JanSport backpack.
-It’s sturdy and it was basically in perfect condition at the end of the year.
+My 17 year old daughter has this super simple black JanSport backpack.
+It’s sturdy and she’s now used it for two years and it’s still in great condition.

 Rain Boots That Won’t Leak